palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 ###Non-printed Parts:

 **Note that unlike the Mark III, the electrodes and the electrode holders of the Mark IV are not designed to be 3D printed.
-The Spikey, Flat, and Comfort Units are all custom made and injection molded and can be purchased at the [OpenBCI shop](shop.openbci.com). **
+The Spikey, Flat, and Comfort Units are all custom made and injection molded and can be purchased at the [OpenBCI shop](shop.openbci.com).
+If you need thse files for prototyping you can find them [here](https://github.com/OpenBCI/Docs/tree/master/assets/MarkIV/STL_Directory/Injection_Molded_Parts).**

 * (**2x**)* [#4 Screws for Brittle Plastic](https://www.mcmaster.com/#97349A100)
 * Cables (**x3**)